 They have multiple saunas, snowshoe and cross country ski rentals, TWO of the nicest hostel kitchens I’ve ever seen, a fireplace and lounge room, and it’s walking distance to frozen waterfalls and the frozen lake in Abisko National Park.
 If you don’t stay there, it’s a great place to go for lunch – they have a daily buffet for about $10 USD, a fantastic deal for pricy Sweden.

 The people at Winterday Hostel/Abisko.net were so lovely but I can’t speak to how the dorms were as we ended up being unable to stay there.
 The dogsledding tour we took with them, however, was excellent!
 They treat their dogs excellently and value their safety and wellbeing.

 At approximately $140 USD, it’s certainly an expensive treat, but well worth it to me.
 I didn’t include the cost of the tour in the budget breakdown as it’s not integral to seeing the Northern Lights in Abisko if you’re on a tight budget.
 For me, the realization of a childhood dream was worth the added cost.

 - A guide to backpacking Svalbard where you can see the Northern lights in Norway by Freeborn Aiden

 Enjoyed the post?
 Why not Pin it or share it?

-Be sure to have travel insurance, as you’re far from the nearest hospital if something goes wrong.
+Be sure to have travel insurance when traveling to Sweden.
+You’re a long way away from a hospital when you’re in Abisko, and that would be a very expensive accident to have!
 I use and recommend World Nomads for their affordable prices and flexible policies.